demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Search_and_Compare_Process_Executions_-_XQL_Engine_README.md

-This playbook is a generic playbook that receives process name and command-line argument, and uses "Cortex XDR - XQL Engine" integration to search for the given process executions and compare the command-line argument from the results to the command-line argument received from the playbook input.
+This playbook is a generic playbook that receives a process name and a command-line argument.
+It uses the "Cortex XDR - XQL Engine" integration to search for the given process executions and compares the command-line argument from the results to the command-line argument received from the playbook input.

-Notice - under the input "Processes", the playbook should receive an array that contains the following keys:
+Note: Under the "Processes" input, the playbook should receive an array that contains the following keys:
 - value: *process name*
--commands: *command-line arguments*
+- commands: *command-line arguments*

 ## Dependencies